 The result is that I have been heavily influenced by both the methods of Nuno Oliveira and Philippe Karl in my training and teaching.
 One thing that is the undisputed truth in dressage (and in our overall life for that matter), is that one can never stop learning.
 I have been at this for quite some time and there are new revelations coming to me from study and practice on a regular basis.
 It is a shame however, that the correct principles of Classical Dressage don’t seem to be broadcasted as loudly as the victories of today’s modern dressage.
 The names of the people who have been lifelong students and practitioners of the correct, true to the horse, principles are quite often completely unfamiliar and unknown to those seeking to learn dressage.
 Quite the irony.

-I have competed extensively in Europe in the 70’s and 80’s.
-This was a time when the judge would penalize those riders who had their horses in a false bend, instead of the poll being the highest point.
+I have competed extensively in Europe.
+This was during a time when the judges still would penalize those riders who had their horses in a false bend, instead of the poll being the highest point.
 An English noseband with a regular buckle was sufficient, as it was not meant to be very tight.
 The crank noseband did not exist.
 How dramatically things have changed…

 However, I remain hopeful that things will change for the better, as I have seen a slight shift in interest towards Classical Dressage over the past years.
 I hope you will join me on this journey.